axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/commercial-hero-banner/README.md

-# Commercial hero banner
+# Commercial Hero Banner

-TODO Description
+The commercial hero banner component to really set something into the focus of the user.

 ## Usage